 If you’re comparing estimates, do they include the same items?

-Make sure your estimate provides the details you need to understand what’s included in their standard package!
+The estimate should provide enough details for you to understand what’s included in the contractor’s standard package.

 Ask yourself, what is NOT included?

-- Permit: Actual cost or allowance for permits – state law requires the permit be pulled by the contractor
+- Permit: Actual cost or allowance for permits.
+State law requires the contractor to pull the permit.

 - Project Setup: Details about floor protection, dust protection, security and access to your home, and dumpster and toilet use